jonp124/Getting-and-Cleaning-Data-course-project/README.md

     + Uses descriptive activity names for the activities in the data set
     + Updates the variable names with more descriptive and readable labels
     + Creates a second independent tidy data set with the mean of each variable grouped by activity and subject
+* Final_data.txt, the product of run_analysis.R, the final tidy code produced by following the steps described above.